-The Sister Science of Yoga
+Ayurveda: The Sister Science of Yoga

 A foundational online course for yoga teachers & dedicated practitioners

-Understand why yoga works — and how to teach and practise with clarity, confidence, and intelligence from an ayurvedic lens
+Understand why yoga works — and how to teach and practise with clarity, confidence, and intelligence from an Ayurvedic lens.

 This course is for: